2022 Election Results & Breakdown

 Voters overwhelmingly passed all of Oakland’s ballot measures, and revealed their support for:

-- Measure W (Oakland Fair Elections Act) passed soundly by 68.6%, revealing that Oaklanders desire a participatory, transparent, and accountable democracy that prioritizes local grassroots candidates over candidates with corporate and outside interests and financial backing.
+- Measure W (Oakland Fair Elections Act), which passed soundly by 73.9%, revealing that Oaklanders desire a participatory, transparent, and accountable democracy that prioritizes local grassroots candidates over candidates with corporate and outside interests and financial backing.
 This measure also provides funding for a new campaign financing system that gives voters the opportunity to financially support their favorite candidates!

-- Measure T (Invest in Our Oakland) passed with 66.7%, proving Oaklanders’ are more than ready for corporations to pay their fair share of taxes.
+- Measure T (Invest in Our Oakland), which passed with 71.8%, proving Oaklanders are more than ready for corporations to pay their fair share of taxes.
 Ushering in a progressive business tax structure, with this victory Oakland’s small businesses – which are majority BIPOC-owned – will see a decrease in their gross receipts tax while corporations will pay an amount that is more in proportion to their profits.
-This measure will also generate over $21 million in funding each year for essential city services and programs, mental health, first responders, public safety, town beautification, parks and rec, and more!
+This measure will also generate over $21 million in funding each year for essential city services and programs, mental health, first responders, public safety, town beautification, parks and recreation, and more!

-- Measure V (Just Cause for Eviction Ordinance) passed by 62.4%, showing Oaklanders’ support for extending just cause eviction protections while also conveying the need for real housing solutions that address the high rates of homelessness, encampments, displacement and unjust evictions that plague our town.
+- Measure V (Just Cause for Eviction Ordinance), which passed by 68.3%, showing Oaklanders’ support for extending just cause eviction protections while also conveying the need for real housing solutions that address the high rates of homelessness, encampments, displacement and unjust evictions that plague our town.